brikrey67/rails-views/readme.md

 end
 ```

-However, in the browser, you get:
+However, in the browser, you get...

 ![ForbiddenAttributesError](images/strongparams.png)